asantoangles/dcm_working_memory/README.md

 - R scripts (Rmd) create html documents with manuscript figures and summary of results.

-Data used as input in this pipeline (source timecourses, and all intermediary outputs), are available in [ ](https://osf.io/hbgu2/?view_only=8bc743e2068d47f0889f7b556beb2068 .)
+Data used as input in this pipeline (source timecourses, and all intermediary outputs), are available in [here ](https://osf.io/hbgu2/?view_only=8bc743e2068d47f0889f7b556beb2068 .)